khemmyrick/mineralcat/README.md

 #Just Did
 1. Restarted Project 6 in new repository.
 2. Set project directory as git root directory.
+3. Basic setup and Django review steps in progress.

 # To Do: